upgini/upgini/README.md

 ## 🚀 Awesome features
 ⭐️ Automatically find only relevant features that *give accuracy improvement for ML model*.
 Not just correlated with target variable, what 9 out of 10 cases gives zero accuracy improvement
-⭐️ Data source optimizations: automated feature generation with Large Language Models' data augmentation, RNNs, GraphNN; multiple data source ensembling
+⭐️ Automated feature generation from the sources: feature generation with Large Language Models' data augmentation, RNNs, GraphNN; multiple data source ensembling
 ⭐️ *Automatic search key augmentation* from all connected sources.
 If you do not have all search keys in your search request, such as postal/zip code, Upgini will try to add those keys based on the provided set of search keys.
 This will broaden the search across all available data sources
 ⭐️ Calculate *accuracy metrics and uplifts* after enrichment existing ML model with external features
 ⭐️ Check the stability of accuracy gain from external data on out-of-time intervals and verification datasets.
 Mitigate risks of unstable external data dependencies in ML pipeline